sengeezer/html5-boilerplate/README.md

 # [HTML5 Boilerplate](http://html5boilerplate.com)

+## SASS flavor

 HTML5 Boilerplate is a professional front-end template for building fast, robust, and adaptable web apps or sites.

+This version uses [SASS](http://sass-lang.com) to facilitate integration into other projects and does not include much of the handholding of the original.

-This project is the product of many years of iterative development and combined community knowledge.
+The HTML 5 Boilerplate project is the product of many years of iterative development and combined community knowledge.
 It does not impose a specific development philosophy or framework, so you're free to architect your code in the way that you want.